My guest is Marshall Goldsmith, one of the world’s leading executive coaches.

 We discuss the surprising lessons he’s learned coaching some of the best CEOs in the world, where confidence comes from, common mistakes leaders make, why changing behavior is easier than changing perception, how to change others’ perceptions when you change your behavior, the three words that kill any conversation, the relationship between intensity and consistency, and so much more.

-With nearly four decades of hands-on experience, Goldsmith is the leading expert on leadership and coaching for behavioral change and has been recognized as one of the Top Ten Business Thinkers in the World and the top-rated executive coach at Thinkers50.
-He is also the author of four books on the subject of leadership, including What Got You Here Won’t Get You There and his most recent book, The Earned Life.
+With nearly four decades of hands-on experience, Goldsmith is the leading expert on leadership and coaching for behavioral change and has been recognized as one of the Top Ten Business Thinkers in the World.
+He is also the author of many leadership books, including What Got You Here Won’t Get You There and his most recent book, The Earned Life.

 Here are a few highlights from our conversation:

-See, if you don’t change your beliefs about yourself it can be hard to change your behavior.
+If you don’t change your beliefs about yourself it can be hard to change your behavior.
+(Share this on Twitter)

 Never make your value as a human being conditioned on the results of what you’re trying to achieve.
-Never do that.
+(Share this on Twitter)

 One of the key points is live your own life.
-And by the way, when you live in the past, you’re living someone else’s life too.
+And by the way, when you live in the past, you’re living someone else’s life.
+(Share this on Twitter.)

-Number one, our mission in life is to make a positive difference, not to prove we’re smart and not to prove we’re right.
+Our mission in life is to make a positive difference, not to prove we’re smart and not to prove we’re right.
 We are not here on earth to prove how smart we are.
-We are not here on earth to prove how right we are.
+(Share this on Twitter.)

 00:00 – Intro